 The number of commercial and savings banks ranked below 125 by IDCFP reached a low in 2019Q3, increased to 47 last quarter and remained at 47 in 2020Q3 (see Table III).
 The decline to 40 from 51 in the third quarter of 2019 was due to the drop in the number of banks issuing brokered CDs, which fell to 1,424 from 1,481 during the same time.
 The subsequent increase in banks ranked less than 125, combined with the continued decrease in institutions issuing brokered CDs was amplified by the advent of Covid-19.
 There must be a sustained increase in the number of institutions ranked less than 125 in the future, as well as, in all components of CAMEL to forecast banking risk.

 While the increase in some numbers indicates potential risk, recent optimism from the reported success of vaccines indicates resolution to the recession caused by Covid-19, and a healthy banking environment.

 Why Our Ranks are Critical for Investors and Broker-Dealers

 As the number of high-risk banks increases, so does risk to CD portfolios.
-However, a strong economy and bank deregulation drive a successful banking environment.
-With continued economic growth and strong loan demand for select financial institutions, IDCFP forecasts the number of banks issuing brokered CDs and ranked 125 or higher to accelerate from 1384 in 2019Q3 to 1700 by year-end 2022, following the trend established in 2018 and 2019 (see Chart I).
+The strong economy and bank deregulation drove a successful banking environment in 2019.
+Declining yields on U.S. Treasuries, because of tariffs in 2018-19 and the Coronavirus in 2020, reduced the number of banks issuing brokered CDs.
 As in the past, our ranks are critical for investors going forward to monitor the strength of financial institutions during periods of risk or growth.

 John E Rickmeier, CFA, President, email@example.com